biocore/emp/README.md

 <div style="float: right; margin-left: 30px;"><img title="The EMP logo was designed by Eamonn Maguire of Antarctic Design." style="float: right;margin-left: 30px;" src="http://www.earthmicrobiome.org/files/2011/01/EMP-green-small.png" align=right /></div>

 The [Earth Microbiome Project](www.earthmicrobiome.org) (EMP) is a systematic attempt to characterize the global microbial taxonomic and functional diversity for the benefit of the planet and mankind.

-The EMP is open science.
-All raw data is publicly available in the [EMP portal](http://www.microbio.me/emp) to the [QIIME](www.qiime.org) database.
+The EMP is open science: anyone can get involved.
+The EMP data set is generated from samples that individual researchers have compiled and donated to the EMP.
+These data sets represent individual EMP studies.
+In addition to the individual studies, we are performing a cross-study meta-analysis.
+All per-study raw data is publicly available in the [EMP portal](http://www.microbio.me/emp) to the [QIIME](www.qiime.org) database.
+This repository contains the processed, combined (i.e., across study) EMP data for the EMP meta-analysis as well as code developed specifically for the EMP meta-analyses, and new results as they are generated.

+If you're interested in getting involved in [EMP data analyses](https://github.com/EarthMicrobiomeProject/emp/issues) you should begin by reviewing the open issues.
+These describe analyses that we're interested in performing across studies.
+If you're interested in working on one of these analyses, or have ideas for other analyses that should be performed, you should get in touch with Greg Caporaso (gregcaporaso@gmail.com), the Chief Data Analyst for the EMP.

+Additional information is available on the [Earth Microbiome Project website](www.earthmicrobiome.org)

 Organization of this repository
 -------------------------------